RaviHamidov/Counter/ReadMe.md

 ## [Counter](https://ravihamidov.github.io/Counter/)

-- İşdə istifadə olunan texnologiyalar: HTML5, CSS3, JavaScript.
+- Technologies used in the work: HTML5, CSS3, JavaScript.